 Eligible employees and self-employed people are also entitled to up to 26 weeks of Government funded payments during their parental leave, paid at the lesser of the employee or self-employed person's average weekly earnings/ordinary weekly pay or a prescribed amount.
-Instead of paid parental leave, employees and self-employed people may choose to take a parental tax credit.
+Instead of paid parental leave, employees and selfemployed people may choose to take a parental tax credit (subject to the relevant income threshold tests.
 This entitlement can be transferred to an employee or self-employed person's spouse or partner.